 Painting by Home Glazer is a great way to give a fresh look to any space whether it’s a room, living area, or any space.
 Painting the interior walls and exterior walls by professional painters is the easiest way to freshen up your place.
-Whether you’re taking on an extensive re-modeling project or you just want to change things up.
+Whether you’re taking on an extensive re-modelling project or you just want to change things up.
 There’s no better, more affordable way to freshen up a space than a new coat of paint by professional painters.

 Painting your house can be a nightmare if your house painter or painting contractor is not professional and skilled enough.
-Painting is terribly difficult and requires specialized training.
+Painting is difficult and requires specialized training.
 Well, you can hire Home Glazer’s painting contractors for all your painting plans and relax.
 Because when we paint a room, we always get professional results by working efficiently, neatly, and with careful preparation.

 Here are the steps which we follow while painting a room.

 - Move all furniture out of the room.
 Before we start painting a room, we start by emptying the room.
 We move the lightweight furniture to another room and take every possible object off the walls.
 If there is anything that can’t be moved outside the room such as large furniture, it is piled up in the centre of the room.

 - Cover the floor and the remaining objects with plastic sheets.
 Our professional home painters always cover the floor and anything we move to the centre of the room with a plastic sheet.
 We do not use or recommend using fabric to cover during painting jobs because paint can be soaked through the fabric and sometimes, it is impossible to get rid of the paint from the fabric’s surface.
 Even while being very careful, paint can still drip during painting jobs.
 Paint drops can be hard or sometimes, even impossible to remove paint from some surfaces without damaging them.
 That’s why we ensure that everything in the room is covered with plastic sheets.